-rective designed to end "sue and settle."
-The practice are now using these agreements to pressure the EPA known as sue and settle refers to when an advocacy group sues a regulatory agency and rather than defend itself in court, the agency settles.
+known as sue and settle refers to when an advocacy group sues a regulatory agency and rather than defend itself in court, the agency settles.

-We have seen this scenario play out numerous times tling before the proper court process can occur. in recent years, including in pesticide policy and registrations important to the farming community.
-The ment under the Clean Air Act.
-A group of nonprofit American Action Forum estimates that since 2005, sue and settle arrangements at EPA have cost taxpayers \$68 billion.
-These settlement agreements are typically nego-
+in recent years, including in pesticide policy and reg-American Action Forum estimates that since 2005, sue and settle arrangements at EPA have cost taxpayers \$68 billion.
+These settlement agreements are typically negodministrator Scott Pruitt is fulfilling his promise tiated informally and behind closed doors without parto provide an unprecedented level of public participation from the public and affected parties, particu-